The J. M. Smucker Company

 Cash vs Debt

 SJM's low beta indicates it tends to be less volatile than the broader market, which may suit investors seeking more stable price behavior.
-The J. M. Smucker Company carries a heavier debt load relative to its cash position, which introduces financial risk that investors should weigh.
+Debt significantly exceeds cash reserves, which means the company's financial flexibility could be constrained during economic downturns.
 It is important to consider these factors alongside broader market conditions and individual financial goals when reviewing SJM.